 Food and alcoholic beverages are for sale, and all proceeds benefit the YLC, a nonprofit dedicated to developing leaders via community projects.
 Yes, the money goes to a good cause, but that’s not the only reason you’ll want to grab a bite.

-The Artist Village
+The Artist Village and the VIP area

-Those white, 10’x 10’ tents aren’t sheltering VIPS— they’re housing artist pop-ups.
+Those white, 10’x 10’ tents aren’t sheltering VIPs — they’re housing artist pop-ups.
 You’ll find everything from original art to local fashion brands in the Artist Village, making it the perfect spot to score a souvenir.

 See you soon!